quaderno/quaderno-ruby/README.md

 ###Delivering the credit

-  In order to deliver the estimate to the default recipient you will need the estimate you want to send.
+  In order to deliver the credit to the default recipient you will need the credit you want to send.

 ```ruby
   credit = Quaderno::Credit.find(credit_id)